-It might be frustrating for users who dial in to a meeting to be held in the meeting's lobby listening to music because the Skype for Business or Microsoft Teams meeting organizer hasn't started the meeting.
+It might be frustrating for users who dial in to a meeting to be held in the meeting's lobby listening to music because the Skype for Business meeting organizer hasn't started the meeting.

 If a meeting organizer calls in to the meeting, by default, a PIN is required to start a meeting.
 You can set it up so that anyone can dial in to a meeting and not be prompted for a PIN to start the meeting.
 You can use the Skype for Business admin center to enable or disable this setting for a single user.

-We are frequently updating how you can manage features found in Microsoft Teams so the steps here might be a little different in the Microsoft Teams and Skype for Business admin center.
+We are frequently updating how you can manage features found in Skype for Business Online, so the steps here might be a little different.

 Enable or disable anonymous callers from joining a meeting

 In the Skype for Business admin center, in the left navigation, go to Audio conferencing > Users.

 In the list, select the user and in the Action pane click Edit.